Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 connections to connect two CPU packages together, PCIe lanes to connect to external hardware, and some additional hardware, e.g., for managing the processor.
-The memory/IO die supports 4 dual channel DDR4 memory controllers providing a total of 8 64-bit wide memory.
+The memory/IO die supports 4 dual channel DDR4 memory controllers providing a total of 8 64-bit wide memory channels.
 From a logical point of view the memory/IO-die is split in 4 quadrants, with each quadrant having a dual channel memory controller and 2 CCDs.
 They basically act as **4 NUMA domains**.
 For a core it is slightly faster to access memory in its own